japila-books/apache-spark-internals/docs/tools/AbstractCommandBuilder.md

 Properties loadPropertiesFile()
 ----

-`loadPropertiesFile` is part of `AbstractCommandBuilder` _private_ API that loads Spark settings from a properties file (when specified on the command line) or link:spark-properties.adoc#spark-defaults-conf[spark-defaults.conf] in the <<configuration-directory, configuration directory>>.
+`loadPropertiesFile` is part of `AbstractCommandBuilder` _private_ API that loads Spark settings from a properties file (when specified on the command line) or spark-properties.md#spark-defaults-conf[spark-defaults.conf] in the <<configuration-directory, configuration directory>>.

 It loads the settings from the following files starting from the first and checking every location until the first properties file is found: